mahdihammi/brain_tumor_img_classification/README.md

 - Creating training and validations dirs using os path and mkdirs then split the data using a function takes source directory and training and validation directories and split size as parameters
 - Making train and validation generators using ImageDataGenerator
 # Modeling
 - Buit convolutional neural network (CNN) architecture using TensorFlow/Keras for image classification tasks.
+It consists of three convolutional layers followed by max pooling for feature extraction, then flattens the output for dense layers.
+Dropout is applied for regularization, and a sigmoid activation function is used in the output layer for binary classification.
+The model is compiled with Adam optimizer, binary crossentropy loss, and accuracy metrics.
 - pre-trained InceptionV3 model for transfer learning in TensorFlow/Keras.
 It loads weights from a specified file (local_weights_file) and freezes all layers to prevent further training.
 The model is configured to exclude the top classification layers (include_top=False) and expects input images of size 150x150 pixels with 3 channels (RGB).